HasnainRzza/facial-affect-analysis-using-CNN/README.md

 ## Project Overview

-This repository contains a Jupyter notebook (`i221996_01.ipynb`) designed to extract and organize a dataset for facial analysis or emotion recognition tasks.
+This project is designed to extract and organize a dataset for facial analysis or emotion recognition tasks.
 The notebook processes a ZIP archive containing images and annotations (expression, valence, arousal, and landmarks) and compiles them into a structured Pandas DataFrame.

 This serves as a preprocessing step for machine learning pipelines, with support for potential image augmentation using the Albumentations library.